raishakafle/RaishasBookStore/RaishasBookStore/README.txt

 2132

+The error on the delete button(ProductList ) turned out to be a typing error, whcih I fixed and now the  application is working smoothly.

 Looking through the files if I can find anything that can help me solve the error, where I found a comment on Startup.cs page line 70..